Travelling with bicycles

 4. Enter the departures building to obtain your boarding pass.

-5. Exit the departures building to the left and proceed to the terminal gate.
+5. Exit the departures building to the right and proceed to the terminal gate.

 6. Press the intercom button and show your boarding pass to the camera at the gate for access.